UgaritAlignment/Alignment-Gold-Standards/README.md

 The data in this repository is provided with a CC-BY-SA license.
 If you use any of the materials in this repository, please cite our work as follows.

+## Citing the Guidelines and the Gold Standard

 To cite the Guidelines, please use the following format:
-- Grc-Eng: C. Palladino, F. Shamsian.
-2022.
+- Grc-Eng: Palladino, Chiara, & Shamsian, Farnoosh.
+(2022).
 Translation Alignment: Ancient Greek to English.
-Annotation Style Guide.
-Version number, date.
+Annotation Style Guide and Gold Standard.
+(1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7362097
 - Grc-Lat: C. Palladino, D.J.
 Wright.
 2022.
 Translation Alignment: Ancient Greek to Latin.
 Annotation Style Guide.
 Version number, date.
 - Grc-Por: A. d'Orange Ferreira, M. dos Reis.
 2022.
 Critérios ou Convenções de Alinhamento do Grego às Traduções em Português.
 Version number, date.

-If you use the data in this repository, please cite our papers:
+## Citing our papers

 <pre>
 @InProceedings{yousef-EtAl:2022:LREC,
   author    = {Yousef, Tariq  and  Palladino, Chiara  and  Shamsian, Farnoosh  and  dâ€™Orange Ferreira, Anise  and  Ferreira dos Reis, Michel},